 The GDS implementation is based on the original description and uses a binary heap as priority queue.
-The implementation is also used for the A and Yen's algorithms.
+The implementation is also used for the A and Yen's algorithms, as well as weighted Betweenness Centrality.
 The algorithm implementation is executed using a single thread and altering the concurrency configuration has no effect.
 You can consider Delta-Stepping for an efficient parallel shortest path algorithm instead.